Mieridduryn/GD-s-Spectrum-Knowledge/Blocks/Pigment Pedestal.md

 The **Pigment Pedestal** is a block that can be crafted using a vanilla Crafting Table.
 Its recipe is unlocked when the player picks up a [Topaz Shard], [Amethyst Shard], [Citrine Shard], or any of the associated non-polished blocks.
+It is used for a large amount of the crafting recipes that Spectrum adds.

 Your first Pedestal is crafted with two wooden planks (P), two cyan, magenta, or yellow dye (D), one redstone (R), two gemstone shards (S), one [Polished Basalt] (B), and one [Polished Calcite] (C).